The Pro Tour organisers release stage profiles gradually. As soon as they are available, we will post them below.

 Stage 5: Lorient – Quimper.
 203km.

 This stage takes us into classic Breton cycling territory, with a lovely roll-out along the coast to the old fortified town of Concarneau, and a hilly finale along narrow lanes leading towards Quimper, commonly recognised as the cultural heart of Brittany.
 Riders will be beginning to feel the burn by now – Quimper’s a far cry from the Alps, but this stage will feel tough and hilly and is designed to shake things up in the pro peloton a week later.
-It includes five categorised climbs, and is definitely ‘hilly’ rather than the previous ‘rolling’ or ‘flat’ stages, with barely a kilometre of level tarmac.
+It includes five categorised climbs, and is definitely ‘hilly’ rather than the previous ‘rolling’ or ‘flat’ stages.

 Le Loop Practicalities: Start: Transfer to Lorient.
 Finish: Quimper hotel.